Day-to-day log of the 2009 search season: 9-16-08 to 10-10-08, 11-6-08 to 11-15-08, 1-26-09 to 4-1-09

 11-16-08.
 I have arrived back home in Virginia after a brief stop at Congaree National Park, which has many spectacular trees, such as a recently fallen sweetgum that was over 130 feet tall.

 1-21-09.
-I used to wonder what it was like for Roger Tory Peterson, Don Eckleberry, Richard Pough, Bayard Christy, and others to visit the Singer Tract in the early 1940s.
-With an upcoming return to the Pearl, I probably have many of the same feelings that they had back then, with the exception that I have more information than they had and know that the ivorybill can be saved if appropriate actions are taken.
-For the first time in months, I didn't wake up in the middle of the night with a throbbing knee.
+For the first time in months, I didn’t wake up in the middle of the night with a throbbing knee.
 I slept through the night and woke up this morning without pain.
 There was a warm glowing feeling in the knee all day.

 1-26-09.
 I arrived back at Stennis Space Center in the middle of the day.
 I'm looking forward to getting back out into the Pearl tomorrow.
 I visited the area where I heard kents in February 2000 and found a bumper crop of Yaupon Holly berries.